greggman/HappyFunTimes/docs/unity/getting-started.md

     It should work on most home networks with a good WiFi connection between your phones and your router**

-Congratulations!!!
+Congratulations!
 HappyFunTimes is working!
 Now go make some awesome multiplayer games!